HIL: Hybrid Imitation Learning of Diverse Parkour Skills from Videos: Introduction

 \section{Introduction}

-Physically simulated characters that mimic human behaviors are widely used in animation, virtual reality, and robotics.
-These applications benefit from enhanced physical realism, which increases user engagement in virtual settings and improves task performance in robotics.
-In physics-based character animation, recent data-driven methods have made significant progress in generating agile behaviors, such as running, boxing, and tennis.
-By leveraging deep reinforcement learning (DRL)~\cite{DBLP:journals/tog/PengALP18, DBLP:journals/tog/LiuH18}, which simplifies the design of control frameworks, these methods facilitate the development of simulated characters that are both visually and functionally realistic.
+Physically simulated characters that can replicate human behaviors have broad applications in animation, virtual reality, and robotics.
+These applications can benefit from enhanced physical realism, which increases user engagement in virtual settings, and improved task performance in robotics.
+Recent data-driven methods for physics-based character animation have made significant progress in generating agile behaviors, such as running, boxing, and tennis.
+By leveraging deep reinforcement learning (DRL)~\cite{DBLP:journals/tog/PengALP18, DBLP:journals/tog/LiuH18}, which simplifies the design of control structures, these methods facilitate the development of simulated characters that are both visually and functionally realistic.

-While recent methods show promise, a key challenge remains: developing a unified control policy that can adapt to new scenarios with a diverse range of motor skills.
-Although motion tracking techniques can closely replicate a wide range of motor skills~\cite{DBLP:journals/tog/PengALP18}, they often lack the flexibility to adapt skills to novel environments and struggle with sequencing and composing different skills.
+While recent methods show promise, a key challenge remains: developing a unified control policy that can adapt to new scenarios with a diverse set of motor skills.
+Although motion tracking techniques can closely replicate a wide range of motor skills~\cite{DBLP:journals/tog/PengALP18}, they often lack the flexibility to adapt skills to novel environments, such as sequencing and composing different skills.
 Alternatively, general distribution matching techniques, such as adversarial imitation learning~\cite{DBLP:journals/tog/PengMALK21,DBLP:journals/corr/abs-2105-10066}, provide greater flexibility to modify and adapt skills to new scenarios.
 However, these methods are susceptible to mode collapse and may result in less natural and repetitive behaviors.
-These limitations are particularly evident when training controllers for parkour, where characters must sequence multiple dynamic stunts and adjust their behaviors based on the scene.
-Existing motion tracking frameworks can precisely replicate individual skills, but they often fail to adapt these movements to new obstacle configurations or combinations.
-On the other hand, adversarial imitation learning approaches are more susceptible to mode collapse, such as repeatedly using the same movement regardless of the scene context, leading to less natural behaviors.
+These limitations are particularly evident in dynamic athletic tasks with complex scene interactions, such as parkour, where characters must sequence multiple dynamic stunts and adapt them to obstacles in the environment.
+In these scenarios, motion tracking approaches often struggle to generalize skills beyond the reference trajectories, while adversarial imitation learning methods may collapse to repetitive interaction strategies that ignore scene-specific affordances.